Film Studies: New students

 Film Studies Programme Director

-If there is any reason why you may not be here by this date, please get in contact with the Queens Education Support Office as soon as possible by emailing email@example.com.
+During Fresher's Week you should attend the Academic Induction events and activities for your subject/s, as detailed below.
+If there is any reason why you may not be here for Fresher's Week, please contact the Queen's Hub, who support Film Studies students, as soon as possible by emailing email@example.com.

 Academic Induction timetable